Thomas Tuchel

 Thomas Tuchel (/de/; born 29 August 1973) is a German professional football manager and former player who is the manager of the England national team.

 Born in Krumbach in Bavaria, Tuchel retired as a professional footballer at age 25 due to a knee cartilage injury and began his coaching career in 2000 as a youth coach at VfB Stuttgart.
 In 2009, after a one-year period as the head coach of FC Augsburg II, he was hired by Mainz 05, leaving the club in 2014.
 He was appointed at Borussia Dortmund in 2015 and won the DFB-Pokal before being dismissed in 2017.
 Tuchel was hired by Paris Saint-Germain in 2018 and won two league titles, including a domestic quadruple in his second season, and guided the club to its first UEFA Champions League final.

 Tuchel became head coach at Chelsea in 2021 and won the Champions League in his debut season, being named The Best FIFA Football Coach.
-He also won the UEFA Super Cup and Chelsea's first FIFA Club World Cup.
+He subsequently went on to win the UEFA Super Cup and Chelsea's first FIFA Club World Cup.
 After disagreements with club management, Tuchel was dismissed in 2022.
 He signed with Bayern Munich in 2023 and won the Bundesliga before being dismissed in 2024.
-He began his role as England head coach in January 2025.
+Tuchel began his role with England in 2025, leading them to third-place at the 2026 FIFA World Cup, their highest World Cup finish since 1966.

 Playing career

-Born in Krumbach, Bavaria, Tuchel starred as a member of his local club, TSV Krumbach, coached by his father, Rudolf.
-Tuchel moved to the FC Augsburg academy in 1988, however, he never appeared for the first team, being released at age 19.
-Speaking on Tuchel's playing career with the club, youth coordinator Heiner Schuhmann said, "[Tuchel] was a passionate player who gave his all but clashed with his teammates because he was assertive and demanding, which didn't always go over well".
-After being released from Augsburg, Tuchel joined 2.
+Thomas Tuchel was born on 29 August 1973 in Krumbach, Bavaria.
+He played for his local club, TSV Krumbach, where he was coached by his father, Rudolf.
+In 1988, he entered the FC Augsburg academy, but he did not make a first‑team appearance and was released at the age of 19.
+Reflecting on Tuchel's time at the club, youth coordinator Heiner Schuhmann said that "[Tuchel] was a passionate player who gave his all but clashed with his teammates because he was assertive and demanding, which didn't always go over well".
+After leaving Augsburg, Tuchel joined 2.
 Bundesliga side Stuttgarter Kickers in 1992.

-Tuchel played eight games during the 1992–93 season.
-After the 1993–94 season, he was dropped from Kickers' first team, and joined Regionalliga Süd side SSV Ulm, coached by Hermann Badstuber, the father of Holger Badstuber, whom Tuchel would later manage at youth level.
-Playing as a central defender, he played for SSV Ulm until being forced to retire in 1998, aged 25, after suffering a knee cartilage injury.
-He then worked as a barman.
+Tuchel made eight appearances during the 1992–93 season.
+After the 1993–94 campaign, he was dropped from the Kickers' first team and moved to Regionalliga Süd side SSV Ulm, coached by Hermann Badstuber, father of Holger Badstuber, whom Tuchel would later manage at youth level.
+Playing as a central defender, he remained with SSV Ulm until 1998, when a knee cartilage injury forced him to retire at the age of 25.
+He subsequently worked as a bartender until 2000.